brikis98/terraform-up-and-running-code/Examples/Module-03 State/Examples.md

 # Examples Notes

-These notes document how I work with the examples in the terraform class.
+These notes document how I work with the examples in the Terraform class.

 ## Module 3